jirkapok/GasPlanner/doc/help.md

 ## Dive profile

 Graphical representation how the calculated depth changes in time.
 This corresponds to precise values shown in the way points table.
 Move mouse over the chart to focus related row in the waypoints table.

+TODO Why is deco show in the chart, if profile is still considered a no deco

 ## Application settings